-Recipe Notes: What you will need: Mixing bowl, spice mill, and airtight container.
-Yields 1-cup.
+Recipe Notes: What you will need: A mixing bowl, a spice mill, and an airtight container.
+Yields 1 cup.
 Difficulty level: Very easy

 Ingredients: